peakphp/docs/peak-app-project.md

 # Peak Application Project

+This is the default opiniated implementation of the peak framework that comes with session, configuration , routing, debugbar, phpunit, folder structure and use [zendframework/zend-diactoros](https://packagist.org/packages/zendframework/zend-diactoros) as PSR-7 library.

-### Quick start with Docker
+### Docker support

-This project comes with a Docker configurations to help you start fast.
+This project also comes with a Docker configurations to help you start fast.
 What's included :

 - PHP 7.3
 - Nginx latest